The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese's Balloon Alphabet.md

 contributors = ["ChuckE1352","The 64th Gamer"]
 gallery = []
 +++
-**_Chuck E. Cheese’s Balloon Alphabet**_ was a game developed by UFO interactive games.
+<b><i>Chuck E. Cheese’s Balloon Alphabet</b></i> was a game developed by UFO interactive games.
 It was released on September 20th, 2011, and was available for purchase on the App Store for ¢99.

 The official description of the game read:<blockquote>“GUESS THE LETTERS!